-The Company's Unbilled Revenue at December 31, 2003, primarily represents committed research funding earned based on actual resources utilized under the Company's discovery, development and commercialization agreement with Aventis.
-As of June 30, 2003, the majority of the Company's Unbilled Revenue represents clinical materials that have passed quality testing, that the Company has shipped and title has transferred to the collaborator, but the Company has not yet invoiced.
-Also included in Unbilled Revenue are costs the Company has incurred in completing development work on behalf of its collaborators but has not yet invoiced.
+The Company's Unbilled Revenue at March 31, 2004, primarily represented committed research funding earned based on actual resources utilized under the Company's discovery, development and commercialization agreement with Aventis.
+As of June 30, 2003, the majority of the Company's Unbilled Revenue represented clinical materials that passed quality testing, which the Company shipped and title transferred to the collaborator, but the Company had not yet invoiced.
+Also included in Unbilled Revenue are costs the Company incurred in completing development work on behalf of its collaborators but had not yet invoiced.